Archiving & Setting up a New Year

 Update Settings

 Next, go to the Settings sheet and update your fiscal year start date.
-You'll also need to copy the new URL for your Journal and paste it in the last setting (if you don't, the Jump to End link in your new Journal will take you to your prior year Journal!!!).
+You'll also need to copy the new URL for your Journal and paste it in the Journal URL setting (if you don't, the Jump to End link in your new Journal will take you to your prior year Journal).

 Carry Forward Fund Balances